unkown512/AggieSTEM_DL/documentation/iterationTwo/README.md

 DJ:

+- Paired programming with Will on message users.
+Working on getting the controller fully setup for using the database (model) functions.

-Meeting with customer on 11/16/2019 at 3PM to discuss changes.
+- Meeting with customer on 11/16/2019 at 3PM to discuss changes.
-# Video is shared by google drive.
+### Video is shared by google drive.
 Check email for invite.

-Paired programming with Will on message users.
-Working on getting the controller fully setup for using the database (model) functions.